About the UWB Counseling Center

 The appearance of any of the above warning signs may indicate that a student is in distress.
-If any of these signs are observed, especially on a repeated basis within a short period of time (2 to 3 weeks), it is important to talk with your son or daughter and refer him/her to Counseling Center for assistance.
+If any of these signs are observed, especially on a repeated basis within a short period of time (2 to 3 weeks), it is important to talk with your student and refer them to the Counseling Center for assistance.

 When Needing Consultation with a Counseling Center Mental Health Counselor

 Parents and family members may consult with our staff if they believe a student is in distress and they are uncertain about how to help.
-If you have concerns about a student’s emotional functioning or behavior, including alcohol use, anxiety, depression, aggression, unusual behavior, or overall psychological well-being, we encourage you to speak with a professional staff member from the Counseling Center.
-To consult with a Counseling Center mental health counselor, call our office at 425.352.3183.
+If you have concerns about a student’s emotional functioning or behavior, including alcohol use, anxiety, depression, aggression, unusual behavior, or overall psychological well-being, we encourage you to submit a CARE Team report or speak with a professional staff member from the Counseling Center.
+To consult with a Counseling Center staff member or mental health counselor, call our office at 425.352.3183.

 Websites and Books of Interest to Parents

-The Transition Year – Emotional Health at College is an online resource aimed at helping to ensure the smooth, safe and healthy transition of teenagers from high school to college.
+Set to Go (previously known as The Transition Year - Emotional Health at College) is an online resource provided by JED aimed at helping to ensure the smooth, safe and healthy transition of teenagers from high school to college.
 Specific sections designed for parents and students.
 A great resource for incoming students, freshman students, and parents.

 Brainstorm: The Power and Purpose of the Teenage Brain